psi19ceee5/led3d/README.md

 ## TODO
-- A global configuration file for user config
+- A global configuration file for user config (add item in usage instruction)
-- Automatic writing of config.py
+- Automatic writing of config.py (change text in usage instruction)
-- Automate running a sequence of programs with fixed time each
+- Automate running a sequence of programs with fixed time each (add item in usage instruction?)
 - more programs (this is always a to-do ;))

 ## NICE2HAVES
-- perspective distortion correction (change text in usage instructions when implemented)
+- perspective distortion correction (change text in usage instructions)
 - background-subtraction in calibration step